 Wahaca Temporary Restaurant

 One of our most iconic projects is the Wahaca temporary restaurant that we were integral to designing and building on London’s Southbank.
-The restaurant needed to be built quickly as it needed to be ready for the London Olympic Games and the Queen’s jubilee, so converting shipping containers was the perfect solution.
+The restaurant needed to be built quickly as it needed to be ready for the London Olympic Games and the Queen’s jubilee, so converting shipping vessels was the perfect solution.